aqcchin/intro-to-rest-and-http/node-rest-server/README.md

 Use the tests to guide your implementation.
 Working through the tests in order will allow you to build up to a working implementation of this REST server.

+You are encouraged to modularize your code.
+In particular, consider breaking up your codebase into separate files.
+You might have a file for your helper functions, a file for your request handlers, and file (given) for your server.

 Once you have completed the exercise, take a moment to read through the README for Server-Side Concepts and REST a second time as you will likely find that you have a better understanding of the concepts discussed given that you just completed an exercise putting the concepts into practice.

 #### Setup